ohata-toast/RDS/en/Overview.md

 * Unit of relational database provided by RDS.
 * Refers both to virtual appliance and relational database that is installed.
-* Can be created by all-type virtual appliances provided by TOAST Compute & Network.
+* Can be created by all-type virtual appliances provided by NHN Cloud Compute & Network.
 * Supports HDD and SSD storage, between 20GB and 1,000GB.
 * Cannot directly access OS of a DB instance, but access to DB instance is available only via the port entered when it is created.
 * Can be created only by selecting VPC subnet of user's Compute & Network service, so as to communicate instances of user's Compute & Network service.